alan-turing-institute/data-safe-haven/docs/source/management/index.md

 ## Listing available users

-1. You can do this in your Entra tenant by browing to `Identity > Users > All users.`.
+1. You can do this in your Entra tenant by browsing to `Identity > Users > All users.`.

 2. You can do this at the command line by running the following command: